IBM/cloud-enterprise-examples/ARTICLE.md

 # Introduction

 Cloud computing is rapidly proliferating Enterprise IT.
 Organizations are looking at modernizing their legacy applications or building new solutions on the cloud.
-There are certain key capabilities that most enterprises need on the cloud for migrating or building applications on a public cloud.
+There are certain key capabilities that most enterprises need for migrating or building applications on a public cloud.

 - A secure network with network isolation and access controls.
 - Data protection with encryption of data at rest and in motion.